Skip to content

 Feedback Categories#

-Feedback is organized into categories, where each category can accept either boolean or continuous values.
+Feedback is organized into categories, where each category can accept either binary or continuous values.
 A FeedbackCategory is created automatically the first time feedback with a new name is recorded.
 The value type of the category is inferred from the first recorded value.
 Subsequent feedback for the same category must be of the same type.

 You can see what feedback categories already exist in your organization and what their value types are by calling FeedbackCategory.all: